- Toronto City Guide

 Another great place to stay

-Downtown’s brand-new boutique hotel is a five-minute cab ride from the island airport.
+This downtown boutique hotel is a five-minute cab ride from the island airport.
 Modern and luxurious, it has many amenities including a skating rink (in season), a great gym and a 16th-floor rooftop lounge with outdoor infinity pool.
-New York chef Scott Conant has opened a branch of his star-studded Scarpetta restaurant in the lobby.
-A 24-hour diner offers food in a more casual idiom.
+A 24-hour diner offers food in a casual idiom.

 The Hazelton Hotel